-Figure 1-7.
-Volume neurotransmission: dopamine.
-An example of volume neurotransmission would be that of dopamine in the prefrontal cortex.
+Figure 1-7 Volume neurotransmission: dopamine.
+An example of volume neurotransmission would be that of dopamine (DA) in the prefrontal cortex.
 Since there are few dopamine reuptake pumps in the prefrontal cortex, dopamine is available to diffuse to nearby receptor sites.
 Thus, dopamine released from a synapse (arrow 1) targeting postsynaptic neuron A is free to diffuse further in the absence of a reuptake pump and can reach dopamine receptors on that same neuron but outside of the synapse from which it was released, on neighboring dendrites (arrow 2).
 Shown here is dopamine also reaching extrasynaptic receptors on a neighboring neuron (arrow 3).

-Synaptic neurotransmission at 1 and diffusion to 2 and 3

-nervous system is particularly important in mediating the actions of drugs that act at various neurotransmitter receptors, since such drugs will act wherever there are relevant receptors, and not just where such receptors are innervated with synapses by the anatomically addressed nervous system.
+Synaptic neurotransmission at 1 and diffusion to 2 and 3 important in mediating the actions of drugs that act at various neurotransmitter receptors, since such drugs will act wherever there are relevant receptors, and not just where such receptors are innervated with synapses by the anatomically addressed nervous system.
 Modifying volume neurotransmission may indeed be a major way in which several psychotropic drugs work in the brain.
 A good example of volume neurotransmission is dopamine action in the prefrontal cortex.
 Here there are very few dopamine reuptake transport pumps (dopamine transporters or DATs) to terminate the action of dopamine released in the prefrontal cortex during neurotransmission.
 This is much different from other brain areas, such as the striatum, where dopamine reuptake pumps are present in abundance.
-Thus, when dopamine neurotransmission occurs at a synapse in the prefrontal cortex, dopamine is free to spill over from that synapse and diffuse to neighboring dopamine receptors to stimulate them, even though there is no synapse at these "spillover" sites (Figure 1-7).
+Thus, when dopamine neurotransmission occurs at a synapse in the prefrontal cortex, dopamine is free to spill over from that synapse and diffuse to neighboring dopamine receptors and stimulate them, even though there is no synapse at these "spillover" sites (Figure 1-7).

 Another important example of volume neurotransmission is at the sites of autoreceptors on monoamine neurons (Figure 1-8).
 At the somatodendritic end of the neuron (top of the neurons in Figure 1-8) are autoreceptors that inhibit the release of neurotransmitter from the axonal end of the neuron (bottom of the neurons in Figure 1-8).
-Although some recurrent axon collaterals and other monoamine neurons may directly innervate somatodendritic receptors, these so-called somatodendritic autoreceptors also receive neurotransmitter from dendritic release (Figure 1-8, middle and right panels).
-There is no synapse here, just neurotransmitter leaked from the neuron upon its own receptors.
-The nature of a neuron's regulation by its somatodendritic autoreceptors is a subject of intense interest, and is theoretically linked to the mechanism of action of many antidepressants, as will be explained in Chapter 7.
+Although some recurrent axon collaterals and other monoamine neurons may directly innervate somatodendritic receptors, these so-called somatodendritic autoreceptors also apparently receive neurotransmitter from dendritic release (Figure 1-8, middle and right panels).
+There is no synapse here, no synaptic vesicles, just neurotransmitter apparently "leaked" from the neuron's dendrites upon its own receptors in a mechanism that is still being clarified.
+The nature of a neuron's regulation by its somatodendritic autoreceptors is a subject of intense interest, and is theoretically linked to the mechanism of action of many antidepressants, as will be explained later in Chapter 7.
 The take-home point here is that not all chemical neurotransmission occurs at synapses.

-Excitation-secretion coupling

-An electrical impulse in the first - or presynaptic - neuron is converted into a chemical signal at the synapse by a process known as excitation-secretion
+Excitation-Secretion Coupling An electrical impulse in the first - or presynaptic - neuron is converted into a chemical signal at the synapse by a process known as excitation-secretion coupling.
+Once an Chapter 1: Chemical Neurotransmission